CBD Myths and Misconceptions Debunked

 Myth: There’s no limit to how much CBD you can take.

-Reality: Because there are currently no industrywide standards for the amount of CBD a consumer can take, your first impulse might be to take as much as you want.
+Reality: There are currently no industrywide standards for the amount of CBD a consumer can take, so your first impulse might be to take as much as you want.
 But that would be wrong.
-CBD may have some effects by taking just the right amount, and few or no effects either below or above that amount.
-Many industry experts think that there’s a “sweet spot” or an optimum level of CBD, regardless of the delivery mechanism (vaping or sublingual use, topical, edible, etc.).
-It’s not easy to determine what that “sweet spot” is, since it can depend on your weight, metabolism, CBD tolerance and current medications.
+CBD may have some effects by taking just the right amount.
+It may have few or no effects either below or above that amount.
+Many industry experts think that there’s a “sweet spot” or an optimum level of CBD, regardless of the delivery mechanism.
+It’s not easy to determine what that “sweet spot” is.
+Because it can depend on your weight, metabolism, CBD tolerance and current medications.

 How can you determine the amount?
-First, understand why you’re taking CBD (such as to ease chronic anxiety) and realistically define what you’re expecting (such as to feel much less anxious in certain situations).
-Then start with a low amount of CBD and ramp up slowly until you reach what you define as the right results for you.
+First, understand why you’re taking CBD, and realistically define what you’re expecting.
+Then, start with a low amount of CBD and ramp up slowly until you reach what you define as the right results for you.
 You may not notice any effects right away, and the process could take a few weeks or more.
 But after you reach your defined goal, taking more CBD can only reduce its effectiveness and increase potential side effects.
-It’s also necessary to track how much you take every day, so that you can recognize the effects (if and when they occur) and know how much you took.
+It’s necessary to track how much you take, so that you can recognize the effects (if and when they occur) and know how much you took.

 Myth: CBD is completely safe.

-Reality: Some people have reported side effects from CBD, like low blood pressure, dry mouth and lightheadedness, generally when taking it in high amounts.
+Reality: Some people have reported side effects from CBD, like low blood pressure, dry mouth and lightheadedness.
+This generally means when taking it in high amounts.
 These aren’t serious, but they can be unpleasant.
 In addition, if you’re taking any prescription medications, vitamins or dietary supplements, CBD could prevent them from working effectively.
-And it’s been demonstrated that CBD can interfere with anticoagulant and anti-seizure medications.
+It’s been demonstrated that CBD can interfere with anticoagulant and anti-seizure medications.
 So, for your health’s sake, talk with your doctor before you try CBD.